 In the present case, state criminal proceedings were begun against Plaintiffs White Hat, Mejia, and Savage when they were arrested.
 There can be no meaningful difference between the service of the summons by the officers in Doran and the arrests by the officers in the present case.
 Under Louisiana law, a summons may be used instead of an arrest in some circumstances.
 LSA - C. Cr.
 P. art.
 211. Functionally, they are the same thing.
+Thus, the first element of Younger abstention is satisfied; there is a criminal proceeding that began with the arrests.

 With respect to the second element of Younger abstention, the State has an obvious interest in the administration of its criminal laws and in any decision regarding the constitutionality of one of those laws.
+Thus, the second element of Younger abstention is satisfied.
 Finally, the arrestees will have an adequate opportunity to raise any challenge to the constitutionality of R.S.
-14:61 in any State Court proceedings.
+14:61 in the State Court proceedings.
+The third element of Younger abstention is also satisfied.
 This Court must abstain from exercising jurisdiction over the claims of Plaintiffs White Hat, Mejia, and Savage.